How to Classify Your AI System Under the EU AI Act

 Many organizations focus on standalone AI applications but forget about AI components embedded in larger products or services.
 A recommendation engine in an HR platform, for example, could be high-risk even if the platform vendor does not market it as an "AI product."

-The exception for AI systems in Annex III that do not pose significant risk is narrower than many organizations assume.
-The four conditions (narrow procedural task, improvement of completed activity, detection without replacement, preparatory task) are specific.
-Document your reasoning carefully and be prepared for regulatory scrutiny.
+The exception for AI systems in Annex III that do not pose significant risk sounds broad, but the four qualifying conditions (narrow procedural task, improvement of completed activity, detection without replacement, preparatory task) are quite specific.
+Document your reasoning carefully.
+Regulators will scrutinize it.

-Your classification obligations differ based on whether you are a provider or deployer.
-If you significantly modify a high-risk AI system, you may become its new provider — inheriting all provider obligations, including the conformity assessment.
+Your obligations differ based on whether you are a provider or deployer.
+This distinction trips people up especially when modifications are involved: if you significantly modify a high-risk AI system, you may become its new provider, inheriting all provider obligations including the conformity assessment.

-If your AI system uses a general-purpose AI model (like a large language model), the GPAI model itself has separate obligations under Chapter V. However, if you build a high-risk application on top of a GPAI model, the high-risk obligations still apply to your system.
+If your AI system uses a general-purpose AI model (like a large language model), the GPAI model itself has separate obligations under Chapter V. But building a high-risk application on top of a GPAI model does not exempt you.
+The high-risk obligations still apply to your system.

-Classification is not a one-time exercise.
-Changes to your AI system's purpose, functionality, or deployment context can change its risk level.
-Implement ongoing monitoring and re-classification processes.
+Changes to your AI system's purpose, functionality, or deployment context can shift its risk level.
+You need ongoing monitoring and a process for re-classification when things change.

 Practical Tips for Classification

+Get the right people in the room.
 Classification requires input from legal, technical, and business teams.
-The legal team understands the regulatory framework.
-The technical team knows what the system actually does.
-The business team knows how it is deployed and who it affects.
+Legal understands the regulatory framework.
+Technical knows what the system actually does.
+Business knows how it is deployed and who it affects.

-Regardless of the classification outcome, document your reasoning.
-Regulators will expect to see evidence of a thorough, systematic classification process — especially if you classify a system as non-high-risk.
+Document your reasoning.
+Whatever the classification outcome, write it down.
+Regulators will expect to see evidence of a thorough classification process, especially if you classify a system as non-high-risk.

-Manual classification with spreadsheets does not scale and is error-prone.
-Use structured assessment tools that guide you through the decision tree systematically.
-Our free risk classification wizard walks you through each step with contextual help and instant results.
+Use tooling where you can.
+Manual classification with spreadsheets does not scale well and is error-prone.
+Structured assessment tools that walk you through the decision tree are worth the investment.
+Our free risk classification wizard covers each step with contextual help and instant results.

-Build re-classification triggers into your AI governance process.
-Any change to the system's intended purpose, the population it affects, or its deployment context should trigger a review.
+Build in re-classification triggers.
+Any change to the system's intended purpose, the population it affects, or its deployment context should prompt a fresh review.
+Make this part of your AI governance process rather than an afterthought.

 What Comes After Classification?